Table of Contents

 Let’s break it down:

-Exhale as you pull the bar toward your waist, with elbows pushing back instead of out.
-Concentrate on contracting your lats and rhomboids at the top of the movement.
+Exhale as you pull the bar toward your waist.
+Drive elbows back (do not flare) and squeeze lats and rhomboids at the top.

 Mistakes to Avoid Smith Machine Bent Over Row